-We have participated in the preparation of the discussion set forth in the section entitled "MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE APL MERGER" in the Registration Statement.
-In our opinion, such discussion of those consequences, insofar as it summarizes United States federal income tax law, and subject to the qualifications, exceptions, assumptions and limitations described therein, is accurate in all material respects.
+Based upon and subject to the foregoing, we hereby confirm that, subject to the assumptions, limitations, exceptions and qualifications set forth herein and therein, the discussion set forth in the section entitled "MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE APL MERGER" in the Registration Statement, insofar as it summarizes United States federal income tax law, constitutes the opinion of Wachtell, Lipton, Rosen & Katz with respect to the matters set forth therein as of the effective date of the Registration Statement.